-Our network of professionals are able to draw on each other’s experience and expertise, ensuring that you are in good hands, no matter which ICP Member you choose.
+Our network of professionals are able to draw on each other’s experience and expertise, ensuring that you are in good hands, no matter which ICP Member you choose to consult.

-ICP has developed a new initiative to recognise excellence, advanced training and expertise amongst its already highly qualified members.
+ICP recognises excellence, advanced training and expertise amongst its already highly qualified members.

-To this end, the executive of ICP is rolling out awards of Consultant Clinical Psychologist on a merit basis.
-This award comes with its own logo which is protected under copyright.
+The ICP Consultant Clinical Psychologist award has its own logo which is protected under copyright.

 When looking for a practitioner for yourself, a loved one, or your situation, it’s a great idea to research and ask questions.
 The following suggestions may be helpful in your search.